Michael Daunt

 Neill Michael Daunt OBE (23 October 1909 – 26 July 1991) was a British test pilot; the first person to fly the Gloster Meteor in March 1943, Britain's first production jet aircraft.
 He was the second person to fly the Gloster E.28/39 "Pioneer" (Britain's first jet aircraft) in November 1942.
 He had many severe accidents that he was lucky to survive, including one for which he had no recollection.

 Early life

-Michael Daunt was born in Sussex.
+Michael Daunt was born in Hastings.
 His father was a General Practitioner (GP).
-Michael went to St Catharine's College, Cambridge where he studied Engineering.
+Michael went to St Catharine's College, Cambridge where he studied engineering.
 He learnt to fly with the Cambridge University Air Squadron (CUAS).

 Career

 He joined the RAF on a short service commission serving in 25 Squadron.
 He played rugby union for the RAF as a three-quarter back.

 He became a flying instructor for de Havilland at the de Havilland Flying School in 1935.